megaz90/cloud-comp25/README.md

 ## Acknowledgments

-This project was created by group CloudComp25 group with the following members:
+This project was created by CloudComp25 group.

-- team member-1
-- team member-2
-- team member-3
-- team member-4